 When called for the Foundation also provides state-of-the-art student facilities and supports development initiatives such as the recently built Ivan Head and McMillan Buildings.

 Your lasting help.
 All donations become part of an enduring legacy.
 Conducted twice-yearly the Foundation appeals to the wider Pauline community to give as appropriately as they can.
-Over the last four decades there have been some major donations and bequests but most donors give modestly each year and gradually build up a sum that entitles them to Life Membership.
+Over the last four decades there have been some major donations and bequests but most donors give modestly each year and gradually build up a sum that entitles them to Life Donor status.

 Gratitude.
 The Foundation has been very grateful to significant donors some of whom have given over $100,000.
 The Foundation has also been the beneficiary of several bequests over the last 40 years.